yassourlab/GInGeR/README.md

 # About GInGeR:

-GInGeR is a tool for analyzing the genomic regions of genes of interest in metagenomic samples given metagenomic sequencing data (paired-end short reads and optionally also Oxford Nanopore long reads) and a set of genes of interest.
+GInGeR is a tool for analyzing the genomic regions of genes of interest in metagenomic samples (paired-end short reads and optionally also Oxford Nanopore long reads) and a set of genes of interest.
-GInGeR constructs and assembly graph, locates the genes of interest in the assembly graph, identifies their potential genomic contexts in the graph and uses a reference genomes database to verify the contexts and assign them to carrier species.
+GInGeR constructs an assembly graph, locates the genes of interest in the assembly graph, identifies their potential genomic contexts in the graph, verifies the contexts and assigns them to carrier species using a reference genomes database.

 **Note that a paper describing GInGeR was not yet published.
 If you're interested in using it for your research, please email netta.barak@mail.huji.ac.il**

 # Installation using conda:

-0. In case you don't have conda installed, [follow the directions](https://docs.anaconda.com/anaconda/install/index.html) to install conda or miniconda (recommended).
+0. In case you don't have conda/minicondan/mamba installed, follow the directions  to install [miniconda](https://docs.anaconda.com/anaconda/install/index.html) or [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).
 1. Clone the repository using `git clone`.
 2. Use the conda environment file given in the repository to create and activate GInGeR's conda environment:
     * `conda env create -f ginger.yml`.
     * `conda activate ginger_env`
 3. install the ginger package on your conda env:
     * `cd GInGeR`
     * `python -m pip install .`
 4. To verify your installation run ginger on a test dataset:
     * `run_ginger tests/test_files/ecoli_1K_1.fq.gz tests/test_files/ecoli_1K_2.fq.gz tests/test_files/test_gene.fasta e2e_test_output --max-species-representatives 1`
     * **Note that due to Kraken2's memory requirements, you'd need to allocate at least 16G of memory for the pipeline